 VOLTA New York

 VOLTA was first established in Basel in 2005 and takes place during Art Basel Week in the city.
 VOLTA New York has been launched in 2008 as the American incarnation of the mother fair.
-Held over a few days in March during the Armory Arts Week, its 2020 edition will take place at Metropolitan West, an intimate venue that will make the visitors’ experience even more qualitative.
+Held over a few days annually in March, the show takes place during the busy and dazzling Armory Arts Week.
 VOLTA New York supports and nurtures discovery by showcasing contemporary artworks by emerging and mid-career artists.
 The friendly atmosphere encourages discussion between the artists and attendees.
 VOLTA is a useful springboard for newcomers to the art world in New York and is open to all as there is no entrance fee.

 Kamiar Maleki shares his views!